 The well respected and trusted Trinity Study demonstrates that once invested assets (such as a combination of stocks and bonds managed within investment accounts) reaches a total value of 25 times your annual living expenses, you can safely withdraw 4% every year without depleting the original value.

-In other words, if you spend $40,000 every year, and you have $1 million saved across your work 401(k), Vanguard personal IRA and your after-tax ROTH IRA and standard investment account, you can safely withdraw 4% of your investment every year ($40,00) and still maintain your $1 million principal over time.
+In other words, if you spend $40,000 every year, and you have $1 million saved across your work 401(k), Vanguard traditional IRA and your after-tax ROTH IRA and standard investment account, you can safely withdraw 4% of your investment every year ($40,00) and still maintain your $1 million principal over time.

 However, there are some inherent problems with this strategy.
 The 4% rule assumes you don’t start withdrawing until later in life (it is sustainable for only so many years) so if you begin at the age of 40 and live into your 80’s, the chances of having enough to support a 4% withdrawal rate is less reliable.